alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 ### Handling Authorization

 It is the respoonsibility of the platform implementation to provide an authorization method for establishing a connection to AVS.
-The AAC SDK provides an interface to handle this authorization.
+The AAC SDK provides an interface to handle authorization state changes and storing context.

 To implement the handler for authorization, the `AuthProvider` class should be extended: